 If Messenger opens fine but you’re not getting alerts, it’s a permissions issue.
 Go to Settings > Notifications > Messenger and confirm Allow Notifications is on.

 Also check Settings > Focus.
-The DND profile mutes all alerts by default.
-For a full walkthrough, see our guide on Facebook notifications not working.
+Any active Focus profile silences Messenger by default unless you’ve explicitly allowed the app.
+For a full walkthrough, see our deep-dive on Facebook notifications not working.

 #Tips to Prevent Messenger Problems